Horseshoe Baltimore Casino & Caesars Sports Overview

-Nestled in the heart of Downtown Baltimore, Horseshoe Baltimore has long been a destination for Baltimore sports fans.
-The casino is within walking distance of both Camden Yard, where the Orioles play, and M&T Bank Stadium, home of the Ravens.
+Nestled in the heart of Downtown Baltimore, Horseshoe Baltimore Casino has long been a destination for Baltimore sports fans.
+The casino is within walking distance of both Camden Yards, where the Orioles play, and M&T Bank Stadium, home of the Ravens.

-With a great location, giant gaming floor, poker room, and soon a sportsbook, there are plenty of things to like about Horseshoe Baltimore.
-Let’s run down exactly what the property offers and what it has in store for sports betting.
+With a great location, giant gaming floor, poker room and a sportsbook, there are plenty of things to like about Horseshoe Baltimore.
+Let’s run down exactly what the property offers.

 Horseshoe Baltimore Casino info